jeanNyil/jbossfuse-cxfrs-demo/README.md

 # jbossfuse-cxfrs-demo
-Red Hat JBoss Fuse 6.3.0 projects to demo the usage of the camel CXFRS endpoints in order to expose or consume RESTful services running on Apache KARAF containers (RH JBoss Fuse standalone or in a Fabric8 environment)
+_Red Hat JBoss Fuse 6.3.0_ projects to demo the usage of the camel CXFRS endpoints in order to expose or consume RESTful services running on _Apache Karaf_ containers (standalone or _Fabric8_-managed cluster)
 * [ipservice\_cxfrs\_server\_swaggerv1](ipservice_cxfrs_server_swaggerv1) (`swagger v1.2`)
 * [ipservice\_cxfrs\_server\_swaggerv2](ipservice_cxfrs_server_swaggerv2) (`swagger v2.0`)
 * [ipservice\_cxfrs\_client](ipservice_cxfrs_client)

 ## :warning: WARNING:
 - The *__Red Hat JBoss Fuse 6.3.0 Rollup 6 (v6.3.0.redhat-329) BOM__* is used in this project.
-So make sure you use the same patch version or adapt to your current patch version of Red Hat JBoss Fuse 6.3.0
+So make sure you use the same patch version or adapt to your current patch version of _Red Hat JBoss Fuse 6.3.0_
 - This project is configured to use a repository manager.
 Thus, the [parent POM](pom.xml) points to my private [Sonatype Nexus Repository OSS](https://www.sonatype.com/download-oss-sonatype).
 My [Sonatype Nexus Repository OSS](https://www.sonatype.com/download-oss-sonatype) is configured to proxy the following